aws/aws-advanced-jdbc-wrapper/docs/development-guide/DevelopmentGuide.md

 The diagrams in this section show the AWS JDBC Driver's performance when using the read-write splitting plugin, with or without reader load balancing.
 This test sets up a large number of connections in parallel; the initial connection is to the writer but will be changed to various reader instances if the plugin is enabled.
 The test executes a long query many times to simulate heavy queries.

-The average overhead time is measured as the average time difference between running the test when no plugins are enabled and running the test with the plugins enabled.
-The baseline number indicates there is no overhead time when no plugins are enabled.
+The average overhead time is measured as the average time difference between running the entire test with the read-write plugin and running the entire test without any plugins.
+The baseline overhead time is 0 because there are no plugins in this scenario and thus there is no plugin overhead.
+Note that the given overhead values represent the total overhead of running the entire test rather than the overhead of executing a single method.
 ![](../images/jdbc_wrapper_postgresql_readwritesplitting_performance.png)
 See [here](ReadWriteSplittingPluginPerformanceResults.md#read-write-splitting-plugin-postgres-performance-results) for a more detailed performance breakdown.